Providing the Best Dementia Care Possible

 If Patricia was in a memory care community, they would not have the staff to engage in this level of activity.
 A group of caregivers gives you the opportunity to tailor tasks to the specific needs of your family member.

 The decision between memory care and 24-hour care is a very personal one.
 If things stayed the same, these decisions would be much easier!
 Accept that your family member’s situation will change.
-Be flexible and adapt to the challenges that are a part of caregiving.
+Be flexible and adapt to the challenges that are a part of twenty four hour caregiving.
 Take the time to examine your needs as well.
 Taking good care of yourself is an important part of taking good care of someone else.